Logical reasoning: Abductive

 Abductive reasoning is usually understood as an inference from an observation to a fact explaining this observation.
 Inferring that it has rained after seeing that the streets are wet is one example.
 Often, the expression "inference to the best explanation" is used as a synonym.
 This expression underlines that there are usually many possible explanations of the same fact and that the reasoner should only infer the best explanation.
 For example, a tsunami could also explain why the streets are wet but this is usually not the best explanation.
 As a form of non-deductive reasoning, abduction does not guarantee the truth of the conclusion even if the premises are true.

 The more plausible the explanation is, the stronger it is supported by the premises.
 In this regard, it matters that the explanation is simple, i.e. does not include any unnecessary claims, and that it is consistent with established knowledge.
 Other central criteria for a good explanation are that it fits observed and commonly known facts and that it is relevant, precise, and not circular.
 Ideally, the explanation should be verifiable by empirical evidence.
 If the explanation involves extraordinary claims then it requires very strong evidence.

 Abductive reasoning plays a central role in science when researchers discover unexplained phenomena.
 In this case, they often resort to a form of guessing to come up with general principles that could explain the observations.
-The different hypotheses are then tested and compared to discover which one provides the best explanation.
+The hypotheses are then tested and compared to discover which one provides the best explanation.
 This pertains particularly to cases of causal reasoning that try to discover the relation between causes and effects.
 Abduction is also very common in everyday life.
 It is used there in a similar but less systematic form.
 This relates, for example, to the trust people put in what other people say.
 The best explanation of why a person asserts a claim is usually that they believe it and have evidence for it.
-This form of abductive reasoning is relevant to why one normally trusts what other people say even though this inference is usually not drawn in an explicit manner.
+This form of abductive reasoning is relevant to why one normally trusts what other people say even though this inference is usually not drawn in an explicit way.
 Something similar happens when the speaker's statement is ambiguous and the audience tries to discover and explain what the speaker could have meant.
-Abductive reasoning is also common in medicine when a doctor investigates the symptoms of their patient in order to arrive at a diagnosis of their underlying cause.
+Abductive reasoning is also common in medicine when a doctor examines the symptoms of their patient in order to arrive at a diagnosis of their underlying cause.